rosenmdimov/magento/readme.md

 - Selenium 4.23
 - NUnit 4.1.0

-### The testing browser can be choosen from the appsettins.json file.
+### The testing browser can be chosen from the appsettins.json file.
 * For Chrome - browserName: chrome
 * For headless Chrome - browserName: headless
 * For Firefox - browserName: firefox